jetdillo/Laniakea/README.md

 * common
    * Common variables and tasks, mostly apt-gets to install necessary packages live here

-* jetson_flash.yml **WORKS**
-   * Uses the jetson role to flash the NVidia L4T image onto the MMC of the Jetson TK1 board.
-* jetson_kernel.yml
-   * Pushes the "Grinch" kernel and related binaries, DTBs, and modules over to a flashed Jetson TK1 board.
-     Use this after running jetson_flash
 * sd  _under development_
    * Role for flashing Ubuntu and/or ROS onto SD-card